awslabs/ec2-spot-labs/reinvent/2019/README.md

 # EC2 Spot @ re:Invent 2019

-Here is a complete list of re:Invent sessions where you can learn about cost and capacity optimization.
+Here is a **COMPLETE** list of re:Invent sessions where you can learn about cost and capacity optimization.
 #EC2Spot #SaveAtScale #SpotInstances